onionpancakes/chassis/README.md

 ## Compile Usage

 Chassis provides compiling macros `cc/compile` and `cc/compile*`.
-They return compiled versions of the HTML tree.
+They take **one** argument, the root HTML tree, and they return compiled versions of the HTML tree.
 Use them to compile elements before passing them to `c/html`.

 ```clojure
 (defn my-element []